-3.4 Economic, Workforce and Transportation Profile
+2.4 Economic, Workforce and Transportation Profile

 The G-FL Region is transitioning from an industrial economy to a service-based economy.
 This is illustrated through the large number of firms and employment in the Retail Trade major sector and, to a certain extent, in the large number of employees in the Health Care and Social Assistance sector.
-Also notable is the increase in employment in the Health Care and Social Assistance sector, which added over 10,280 jobs between 2004 and 2014.
-Additionally, the decline of employment in the manufacturing sector has continued throughout the Region losing over 21,850 jobs between 2004 and 2014.
+Also notable is the increase in employment in the Health Care and Social Assistance sector, which added over 9,916 jobs between 2005 and 2015.
+Additionally, the decline of employment in the manufacturing sector has continued throughout the Region losing over 19,900 jobs between 2004 and 2014.

-3.4.a Data Sources and Constraints
+2.4.a Data Sources and Constraints

 The following information for the Region will be presented below: employment by major sector, number of establishments, average annual wage, unemployment and agricultural economic statistics.
-The establishment, employment and wage data was collected from the New York State Department of Labor Quarterly Census of Employment and Wages for the years 2004 and 2014.
+The establishment, employment and wage data was collected from the New York State Department of Labor Quarterly Census of Employment and Wages for the years 2005 and 2015.

 There are some constraints associated with Quarterly Census of Employment and Wages data.
 Data at the county level may be suppressed for confidentiality purposes so as not to reveal too much financial information about specific companies.
 The confidentiality screen is employed when there are less than three employers in an industry or one employer has 80% or more of the employment in an industry.
 This can cause an underestimation in the number of employees and firms in a region.
 At a large aggregate, such as major industry sector classification, the likelihood of this occurring is slim but should still be a consideration when viewing the data.
 It should be noted that even if the data at the county level is suppressed for confidentially purposes it is still included within the Regional totals for each table.
-A list of major sectors and the sub-sectors that are included in them can be found in Appendix 3.